 I catch my reflection and wait for it to ripple away.

-Icy to the touch, but if you let your hand stay submerged it’ll feel right.
+Icy to the touch, but if you let your hand stay submerged it’ll

 I lift my fingers before the bite,